 - Collect feedback and reviews.
 Actively track guest feedback to service recovery opportunities while the guest is still at your property and automatically collect reviews post-stay to boost your online profiles.

 Self-check-in is one of the most popular self-service options offered by hotels today.
 Here are answers to common questions about this technology.

 Online check-in allows guests to register online or by mobile device in advance of arrival.
 Upon arriving at the property, guests check in simply by stopping by the reception desk to pick up their keys or go straight to their room, entering with a mobile key card.

 What is a self-service kiosk?

 A self-service kiosk is a terminal in the hotel lobby that allows guests to check themselves in and out using a touchscreen.
-Keys are dispensed by the kiosk or by the front desk after check-in.
+Keys are dispensed by the hotel kiosk or by the front desk staff after check-in.
 Some kiosks also offer concierge services and the ability to make reservations for dining, spa, and activities.

 What is keyless check-in?